ECA SOCIAL MEDIA DIRECTOR & CONVENTION TECHNOLOGY COORDINATOR

 ECA Convention Recording and Use of Social Media

 The Planners of your ECA Conventions recognize the ethical and legal considerations of sharing content from Convention sessions via social media.
 We ask that no content be recorded or broadcast by session attendees without prior notification of all session participants.

 All Convention attendees should be aware that during our annual conventions, a team of social media interns – under the direction of the convention planning team - are recruited to share various Convention activities (including photos and video) via the Association’s official website and social media platforms:

 - Twitter - @ECAComm (https://twitter.com/ECACOMM) #ECA18

 - ECA primary webpage: ecacomm.org

 These social media interns will provide notification cards to session presenters prior to the initial session remarks.
 The interns have received extensive training on social media ethics and practice and are being coached and supervised by ECA faculty.
-Their efforts and the direct use of social media for the purpose of the ECA Convention stem from our initial rollout of ECA social media at the 2014 Providence convention, which was generally well-received by the membership where many members requested that ECA do more to promote the association’s social media presence both within and outside the membership.

 Our continuing social media efforts and those that follow are a way to help members stay connected before, during, and after the annual Convention, as well as provide platforms for deliberation and discussion throughout the year.
 The platforms also allow us to expand the reach of our scholarship beyond only those members who attend ECA – but to a variety of colleagues, students, press, policy makers, and the general public.